pedroabelleira/dto-utils/README.md

 ## Objective

-I want to be able to automatically transform data structures retrieved from a DB into object implementing DTO-like interfaces.
+The idea is to be able to automatically transform data structures retrieved from a DB into object implementing DTO-like interfaces.
 This is the quite narrow use case for this library.